DenisV2103/ruedata-test/README.md

 ﻿# Ruedata Tets
  ## Ejercicio 2 - Algoritmo :
- The JavaScript file FindPalindrome can be found in the folder
+ The JavaScript file FindPalindrome can be found in the root

  ## Ejercicio 1 - Consumo de APIs :